ethereum/ethereum-org-website/README.md

 - Open this directory in your favorite text editor / IDE, and see your changes live by visiting `localhost:3000` from your browser
 - Pro Tip:
-  - Explore scripts within `package.json` for more build options
+  - Explore scripts within `package.json` for more build options.
-  - Get **faster** production builds by building only one language.
-E.g. in your `.env` file, set `BUILD_LOCALES=en` to build the content only in English
+  - Get **faster** production builds by building only one language, e.g. in your `.env` file, set `BUILD_LOCALES=en` to build the content only in English.

 By default the script will build all the languages (complete list in `i18n.config.json`).